 Additionally, if you do not itemize your deductions in 2020, you can still reduce your taxable income by up to $300 for contributions of cash to charities using an “above the line” adjustment to reduce your taxable income.
 Married couples can reduce taxable income by $600 for those contributions.

-Finally, most required minimum distributions from retirement plans have been eliminated for 2020.
-Please contact your financial agent to see how these new rules may apply to you.
+Finally, most required minimum distributions from retirement plans have been eliminated for 2020 and 2021 Please contact your financial agent to see how these new rules may apply to you.

-For more information on ways to participate on our campaign, please contact Tatiana Nin at firstname.lastname@example.org and (202) 909-2494 or email@example.com.
+For more information on ways to participate on our campaign, please contact Michelle Teng at email@example.com or firstname.lastname@example.org.